-Phillips 66 (PSX), which became the largest U.S. independent refiner after its spinoff from ConocoPhillips (COP) earlier this year, said third-quarter profit rose 52 percent as the margin between oil costs and fuel prices widened.
+Phillips 66 (PSX:US), which became the largest U.S. independent refiner after its spinoff from ConocoPhillips (COP:US) earlier this year, said third-quarter profit rose 52 percent as the margin between oil costs and fuel prices widened.

 Since its May 1 spinoff, Phillips 66 has led U.S. refiners in a rally rooted in surging U.S. crude output, which has depressed prices and allowed the companies to save on every barrel they process.
 The margin between crude costs and the prices at which refiners sell fuel on the U.S. Gulf Coast averaged $12.71 a barrel in the July-to-September period, the most since 2005 and a 69 percent increase over the same period last year, according to data compiled by Bloomberg.

 “Low cost feedstock versus the crudes that are included in industry markers and inventory impacts provided meaningful uplift to refining earnings,” Jeff Dietert, an analyst at Simmons & Co. in Houston, said in a note to clients.

 Chief Executive Officer Greg Garland has steered Phillips 66 toward growth opportunities in the company’s chemical and pipeline segments, a plan that has attracted investors, Brian Youngberg, an analyst at Edward Jones in St. Louis, said in an interview before earnings were released.
 “Longer term, that’s where the upside is.”